QubesOS/qubes-doc/introduction/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If it seems like the issue described in `this thread <https://github.com/QubesOS/qubes-issues/issues/2399>`__, try disabling the window compositor:
+If it seems like the issue described in :issue:`this thread <2399>`, try disabling the window compositor:

 - Q → System Tools → Window Manager Tweaks → Compositor → uncheck “Enable display compositing”